kbindesh/sonarqube-bootcamp/Module-05_SonarQube_integration_with_Jenkins/Readme.md

   - **Project visibility**: Public
   - **The new code for this project will be based on**: Previous version

-## Step-XX: Generate a new SonarQube Authentication Token
+## Step-09: Generate a new SonarQube Authentication Token

 - Sign-in to your SonarQube Account >> Click on your user drop-down list (top-right corner) >> **My Account**
 - Select **Security** tab >> click on **Generate Token** button
   - Name: jenkins
 - Copy the generated token and store at save place as we'll need it in our next step.

-## Step-XX: Save SonarQube Account token on Jenkins server
+## Step-10: Save SonarQube Account token on Jenkins server

 - Jenkins Dashboard >> **Manage Jenkins** >> **Credentials** >> **System** >> **Global credentials (unrestricted)**
 - Click on New Credentials button